RaineScarlett/librarymanagementsystem/README.md

 3. **Notifications**:
     - Users can subscribe to shelves to receive real-time notifications when new books are added.

+4. **Login**
+    - When starting the application, you can login as a librarian.
+    - When not logged in, you can get all basic functionalities.
+    - When logged in as a librarian, you have the option of viewing all available books.
+    - Librarians also get personalised login and logout messages with their names.
 ---

 ## Design Patterns Used